jsdf/jamesfriend.com.au/posts/how-to-make-a-programming-language-in-reason.md

-A while ago, Peter Norvig wrote the article [(How to Write a (Lisp) Interpreter (in Python))](http://norvig.com/lispy.html) which does a good job of showing how to build a Lisp interpreter in Python.
+A while ago, Peter Norvig wrote the article [(How to Write a (Lisp) Interpreter (in Python))](http://norvig.com/lispy.html) which does a good job of showing how to build an implementation of the Lisp programming language using Python.
 I'm going to show how one might build the same thing using [Reason](https://facebook.github.io/reason/).

+If you're already familiar with Lisp you can skip ahead to [Representing Lisp values in Reason](#Representing_Lisp_values_in_Reason).

+## Lisp explained

 If you're not familiar with Lisp, it's basically like Javascript except you use function calls to do absolutely everything, and the syntax for a function call has the opening parenthese `(` before the name of the function being called, and function arguments are separated only by spaces, not commas.